This page has been updated in May 2020 in light of the coronavirus pandemic, and a new tab on the toolkit has been added.

-In 2018, the Alliance formed a Racial Equality Network (REN) of local and state systems and program leaders and advocates to inspire more engagement about best practices, data collection, and action steps at the systems level.
+In 2018, the Alliance formed a Racial Equity Network (REN) of local and state systems and program leaders and advocates to inspire more engagement about best practices, data collection, and action steps at the systems level.
 The intent is to create a space in which leaders in the field can exchange ideas and advise the Alliance on practical approaches to addressing racial disparities.

 Homelessness programs and systems have a significant and direct responsibility to ensure that they are not, themselves, having a disparate impact on people based on their race or ethnicity.
 The first step in doing so is to look at the impact of our programs through a racial and ethnic lens by collecting, analyzing, and acting on data.

 As the process of analyzing and addressing racial disparities in the homelessness system advances, many new tools and programs will be developed.
-The Racial Equality Network has identified the following set of existing tools that you might find helpful as you get started.
+The Racial Equity Network has identified the following set of existing tools that you might find helpful as you get started.

 Assessing Disproportionality and Disparity